Megomaz/Software-Engineering-project-2-23739461-23318116-23318136/README.md

 This project was developed as a final assignment for UCD module Software Engineering Project 2 (COMP20050) module by Group 42 – *Elite Three*.

-The project was divided up into 4 sprints and for each sprint we had a plan if the work needed to be done and what features to implement.
+The project was divided up into 4 sprints and for each sprint we had a plan of the work needed to be done and what features to implement.
+We had meetings at the beginning of each sprint to decide the tasks everyone was assigned to.

 ---
 ## 🔧 Features